Cristianfllc3/GCG_Odoo/README.md

 - $ sudo apt install postgresql -y

 **Warning**
 wkhtmltopdf is not installed through pip and must be installed manually in version 0.12.5 for it to support headers and footers.
-See our wiki for more details on the various versions.
+So we did it ...

 - sudo apt-get install wkhtmltopdf